plandem/xlsx/docs/src/guide/iterate.md

 	// Append 49 cols, 50 in total
 	sheet.Col(49)
 ```
-Sheet is a grid, so if you request something outside of current dimension of grid, library will auto expand to required dimension (new sheets have 1x1 dimension by default).
+Sheet is a grid, so if you request something outside of current dimension of grid, Xlsx2Go will auto expand to required dimension (new sheets have 1x1 dimension by default).

 ::: warning Columns and Rows limits
 Excel has built-in limits for total number of rows and columns per sheet.
 Check [Excel Limits](/guide/limits.md) for more information about built-in limits